spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 Strongly causal semantic interfaces are even more restricted in the sense that every strongly causal semantic interface is also weakly causal.
 For strongly causal interface behaviors, the output in a time unit $t + 1$ only depends on the messages received up to and including the time unit $t$.
-Thus, without even receiving a message in a time unit, the component can already determine its possible outputs for the time unit.
+Thus, without even receiving a message in a time unit, the component can already determine its possible outputs for the time unit, which is then based on the input received so far.
 Every strongly causal semantic interface is also weakly causal.
 Strongly causal semantic interfaces are useful in the context of the composition of system elements.
-The composition of a strongly causal system element with another system elements guarantees nice properties in the sense that the compostion is guaranteed to be a well-defined system element.
+The composition of a strongly causal system element with another system elements guarantees nice properties in the sense that the composition is guaranteed to be a well-defined system element.
 This is explained in the following sections in more detail.

 ### Causaility on a subset of channels
 Strong-causality can also concern only a subset of the output channels.